Overview

 Socioeconomically disadvantaged community members

-Has a Personal Doctor or Health Care Provider chart description: Chart shows that 27% of socioeconomically disadvantaged adults have a primary care provider, as compared to 65% of randomly surveyed adults.
+Has a Personal Doctor or Health Care Provider chart description: Chart shows that 65% of socioeconomically disadvantaged adults have a primary care provider in 2025, as compared to 27% in 2021.
+Chart compares socioeconomically disadvantaged adults to 65% of randomly surveyed adults in 2021 with a primary care provider.
 The Healthy People 2030 target for socioeconomically disadvantaged adults having a primary care provider is 84%.

 Coming soon